 - construction services (as part of investment and development projects),

 - supply of utilities,

 - consulting and advisory services business and legal,

 - maintenance of the properties,

-- · security services.
+- security services.

 For construction services, general contractors are selected in internally organised tender procedures.
-In 2023, the Group cooperated with PEKABEX BET SPÓŁKA AKCYJNA, Wielkopolskie Przedsiębiorstwo Inżynierii Przemysłowiej Spółka Komandytowa, and Eastwave Building Company Sp. z o.o. under the general contractor system, and the Group's turnover with these companies exceeded 10% of its revenue in 2023.
+In 2022, the Group partnered with several construction companies, including Wielkopolskie Przedsiębiorstwo Inżynierii Przemysłowej Spółka Komandytowa, Bln-Biuro Inżynierskie Sp z o.o., Eastwave Building Company Sp. z o.o., JOKA BUDOWNICTWO sp. z o.o., and PEKABEX BET SPÓŁKA AKCYJNA, under the general contracting system.
+These partnerships generated a turnover that exceeded 10% of the Group's total revenue in 2022.

 The other services are procured from a broad base of suppliers, and therefore the Group is not dependent on any single supplier.
-In 2023, none of the Group's other suppliers accounted for more than 10% of the Group's revenue.
+In 2022, none of the Group's other suppliers accounted for more than 10% of the Group's revenue.